 Since vitamin D supplements lead to magnesium deficiency, and because according to recent studies almost every in the UK person is now deficient not only in vitamin D but also magnesium, you must take 400 to 800mg of good quality magnesium every day.

-– Magnesium citrate or another well absorbed magnesium: 2 times a day 200-400 mg between meals.
+– Magnesium citrate or another well absorbed magnesium such as mentioned above magnesium chloride oil or spray: 2 times a day 200-400 mg between meals.
 The more vitamin D3 is used the more magnesium must be taken as D3 leads to magnesium deficiency.

 – Good quality multivitamin-mineral formula (high in B vitamins): 1 tablet after breakfast.
 Please do not buy cheap formulas as their potency is very low and they contain only short list of inorganic ingredients.
 It must be a good quality formula such as Healthy Mega (HealthAid), VM75 (Solgar) or Special Two (NOW Foods) which are an excellent multi-vitamin and mineral formulas fortified with alfalfa powder, rutin, citrus bioflavonoids, bromelain, herbs, digestive enzymes and many other super nutrients.
 If your diet is very healthy and you stay away from refined foods, sugar and stimulants then take only 1/2 tablet after breakfast.